 - Total Grand Slam Titles: 40

 Russia has the depth of players and the Grand Slam titles to be one of the top tennis countries of all time.
-Morat Safin and Maria Sharapova are just two players who stand out, as they were both able to win multiple Grand Dlam titles during their career.
+Morat Safin and Maria Sharapova are just two players who stand out, as they were both able to win multiple Grand Slam titles during their careers.

 They have had more success on the women’s side compared to the men, but there are always at least a few competitors going into the second week of Grand Slam events.
 On top of that, people in Russia seem to enjoy playing recreationally, and following players from their country.